-Adelphi University is committed to providing an atmosphere in which employees can pursue their professional goals and achieve personal growth.
+Adelphi University is committed to providing an atmosphere in which students can pursue their educational goals and achieve personal growth.
 Maintaining a safe environment for students, faculty and staff has long been recognized as an essential part of University life.